CraigChat/craig.chat/docs/privacy/README.md

 ## Technology
 When possible, only the person initiating a recording is given access to it; if Craig cannot give private access, it responds in a public channel.
 It is your responsibility to assure that no one is granted access they should not have.
 Anyone with the appropriate URL may download a recording, and it is the responsibility of the person who initiated that recording to protect the secrecy of that URL as appropriate.
 Craig's maintainers will never transfer the download URL to any person other than you and other speakers in the recording without your permission.

-While Craig's maintainers make a concerted effort to keep all data secure, no one can perfectly guarantee the security of any Internet-accessible system.
-They cannot be held liable for access to your private information through illegal intrusion, even if it can be construed as a consequence of his negligence.
+Craig's maintainers have security procedures and measures to protect user data.
+However, no one can perfectly guarantee the security of any Internet-accessible system.
+They cannot be held liable for access to your private information through illegal intrusion, even if it can be construed as a consequence of their negligence.

 ## Misc
 It is immoral, and in many jurisdictions illegal, to record anyone without their permission or knowledge, and Craig is designed to make it clear when recordings are occurring.
 To use the proper legal terminology: Don't be a dick.